boots-edu/textbook/source/original/week11.md

 * A simple example:
   * Suppose we are building a drawing program and want to be able to pass around point structures \{x:number\,y:number\}\.
   * We can declare this as an interface then use the interface name as a type\.
-We can’t create one \(with new\) like a class\, but it will guarantee that the object contains the members of the interface and onlythe members of the interface\.
+We can't create one \(with new\) like a class\, but it will guarantee that the object contains the members of the interface and onlythe members of the interface\.

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">interface</span>  <span style="color:#D4D4D4"> Point\{</span>